jytan05haha/jytan05haha/README.md

 Software/game development is my interest

-Kernel development is my final aim especially to be Linux oriented
+Kernel development is my final aim particularly to be Linux oriented

 But still far away though :) will do my best to express my love to this community, kekw